rfsyhb/rfsyhb/README.md

 - 👋 Hi, I’m Rafi Syihab, also known as limau.
 - 🌱 Informatics Engineering student '21 at Universitas Palangka Raya.
 - 💬 Native Indonesian speaker, proficient in English comprehension.
-- 🎓 Selected mentee in the SIB Kemendikbud x Dicoding Batch 6 for React and Back-End Development.
+- 🎓 Selected as a mentee in the SIB Kemendikbud x Dicoding Batch 6 for React and Back-End Development.
 - 💻 Passionate about web development, specializing in ReactJS.
 - 🚀 Full-stack developer for the [GrowHub](https://github.com/cp-GrowHub), a capstone project, currently deployed at [GrowHub (Vercel)](https://growhub-frontend-beta.vercel.app/).
 - 🔍 Continuously exploring new technologies and industry trends.